 This collection are just to get you going if you have a good local book or guide you can delve further and if there is enough time in Newcastle upon Tyne.
 You are sure to find other interesting points of interest and attractions about the Newcastle upon Tyne area of The United Kingdom.

-Newcastle upon Tyne is not a hard place to travel around, once you have an eye for the place and know a couple of local landmarks you will be able to get round with ease.
-You can cover a lot of the city as a pedestrian but be sure to stick to popular and familiar areas after dark.
-If you wish to traverse greater distances across Newcastle upon Tyne there are other ways to get around.
+Newcastle upon Tyne is a pretty simple place to get around, when you have grasped the layout of the place and understand the layout with the help of some local landmarks you will be able to get round with ease.
+You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
+If you wish to traverse greater distances across Newcastle upon Tyne there are a few more options.
 Newcastle has a mass transit system called Tyne and Wear Metro.
 It consists of two lines with 60 stations and links the City Centre with the Airport.
-There is a good network of buses that passes can be bought to cover you for multiple journeys.
-There is also the alternative to use Newcastle upon Tyne Taxis, where a knowledgeable driver can offer ideas for places to visit.
+There is a good network of buses that passes can be bought to include multiple trips.
+Collect a Rental Car in Newcastle upon Tyne, there is also the alternative to use Newcastle upon Tyne Taxis, where the driver can offer up local knowledge.
 What ever method you use to explore Newcastle upon Tyne ensure you see as much of it as you can.

 If you wish to stay in Newcastle upon Tyne for a great period you'll need a place to rest.
 Newcastle upon Tyne offers a broad range of facilities to sleep these consist of hotels at the high end of the star range to lower end hotels, bed and breakfasts and hostels.
 If you are travelling on business ensure the hotel you decide to select has the business facilites that suit your needs, check the area location is good as traffic in Newcastle upon Tyne may result in problems at certain times.
 If you are looking for a prestigious hotel to stay at there is a selection of top chain and independent hotels.
 Newcastle upon Tyne also offers a good selection of lower star hotels that offer simple but functional facilities for visitors to the city.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whatever accommodation type you select in Newcastle upon Tyne ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.